 6. Caves of Hercules

 The site where the Caves of Hercules can be found has a rich architectural past.
 In Roman times, a water tank was built here to supply inhabitants of the city, as part of a hydraulic network.
 The Visigoths built a Christian temple on the site and the Arabs later erected a mosque.
 As to the name, legend has it that Hercules built a structure on the site to practice magical arts and necromancy.
+Come to the caves, which is one of the best places to visit in Toledo, Spain.

 Caves of Hercules